-Natural emerald, more than any other kind of gemstone, tends to be heavily included.
+Natural emerald tends to be more heavily included than any other kind of gemstone.
 Most emeralds have not only numerous internal inclusions and fractures, but also tiny surface breaking fissures or cracks.
 For this reason, the vast majority of emeralds are treated to improve their clarity.
-This practice is widely accepted in the trade, but there are is some controversy surrounding recent developments in emerald treatments.
+This practice is widely accepted in the trade, but there is some controversy surrounding recent developments in emerald treatments.

 The traditional treatment for emerald is oiling with cedar oil.
-Cedar oil is a natural product from cedar trees and is colorless, viscous and very sticky.
+Cedar oil is a natural product from cedar trees and is colorless and viscous.
 It can be produced in a very pure form and has a number of industrial uses.
-It is used as an immersion oil in light microscopy; as an ingredient in insect repellents; as an anti-bacterial; and as a food preservative.
+It is used as an immersion oil in light microscopy, as an ingredient in insect repellents, as an anti-bacterial and as a food preservative.
 It is also often used for its aromatic properties, especially in aromatherapy.
 Cedar oil has been used for fracture-filling emerald because it has a refractive index that is similar to emerald.

 After several hours the cylinder is left to cool.
 The stones are then removed and cleaned.
 The cedar oil that has penetrated the emerald returns to its thick, viscous state, making it very difficult for it to leak out without the aid of ultrasonic cleaners, excessive heat or harsh solvents.

 Traditional oiling is stable but not permanent.
 Eventually an oiled emerald will require re-oiling to keep it looking at its best.
-So there have been a number of attempts to introduce new fillers that will be more permanent.
-These include natural and artificial resins (such as Opticon), and polymers and prepolymers.
-The use of these new fillers has created some controversy in the market, particuarly in cases when the exact filler has not been disclosed.
+Therefore, a number of attempts have been made to introduce more permanent fillers.
+These include natural and artificial resins (such as Opticon), polymers and prepolymers.
+The use of these new fillers has created some controversy, particuarly in cases when the exact filler has not been disclosed.

-One important thing consumers want to know is the degree to which an emerald has been enhanced.
+One important thing that consumers want to know is the degree to which an emerald has been enhanced.
 This is perhaps even more important than the type of filler used.
-Some labs, such as the GIA (Gemological Institute of America) have tried to develop classification schemes that classify emerald enhancement as minor, moderate or significant, depending on how many surface-reaching fissures have been filled.
+Some labs, such as the GIA (Gemological Institute of America) have tried to develop classification schemes that distinguish emerald enhancement as minor, moderate or significant, depending how many surface-reaching fissures have been filled.

 - First Published: November-19-2009